qa-gary-parker/data-science-with-python/readme.md

 - `%time` to measure execution times of operations
 - `%%writefile` to create and write to files
 - `%ls` to list directories
+- `%%HTML` to embed HTML
+- `%%latex` to render latex documentation
+- `!pip install ipython-sql` to install external libraries
+- `load_ext sql` to load external libraries
+- `%sql sqlite://` to connect to local database
+- `%%sql` to execute SQL queries
+- `%lsmagic` to list all magic functions